Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 		}
 	}

+    #File: WeaponsControl.java
+    new ChorusHandlerJMXExporter(new WeaponsControlHandler()).export();
+    ...

 ### Getting this to run ###

-First we need to export the handlers from each of our components, and start up all the components in our space ship simulation environment (UAT).
+First we need start up all the components in our simulation environment (UAT).
 Then, in order to run the tests, we need to provide a feature file, and a properties file next to the .feature file which will tell the chorus interpreter how to connect to these remote components.

 What we will end up with is the feature file (e.g. cylonBaseShipAttack.feature) next to a properties file (e.g. cylonBaseShipAttack.properties).